The Manoff Group has worked in more than 60 developing countries, as well as the United States:

 In Ethiopia, TMG is a member of the JSI-led consortium on the Feed the Future Ethiopia Study on Animal Food Markets in Rural Areas (SAFIRA).
 TMG, in partnership with consortium partner IFPRI, is conducting research into how to maximize the role that markets play to support improved nutrition, especially in the first 1000 days of life.
 Research is focused on determining if market-centered interventions can successfully increase the intake of animal-sourced foods (ASFs) in children 6 – 23 months of age in Tigray, Ethiopia.
 TMG provides leadership in the design, analysis and reporting of qualitative formative research that offers evidence-based recommendations to define key market-based practices that may improve the availability and affordability of and the demand for and consumption of ASFs.
 TMG is also helping to design a package of supply- and demand-side behavior change interventions leveraging incentives and reducing key barriers to sale, purchase, and consumption of ASFs in 30 local market areas in Tigray.
 TMG joined a small panel of experts to prepare the research reports and disseminate the findings and recommendations through a series of research briefs, blogs, a webinar, and presentations.

-The USAID WASH for Health in Ghana (Ghana W4H) project is working to increase use of improved household sanitation, improve community water supply services, improve sector governance and policies, expand the practice of key hygiene behaviors, leverage public-private partnership investment to magnify the impact of USG funding, and improve water supply and sanitation infrastructure for schools and health facilities.
-As a partner to prime Global Communities, The Manoff Group is responsible for the design and implementation of the project’s behavior-led approach to facilitate the adoption of key healthy behaviors.
+The USAID WASH for Health in Ghana project is working to ensure that all residents have sustainable access to dignified, safe and improved water supply and sanitation, and the knowledge, attitudes and behaviors needed to appropriately use these facilities to meet their basic needs and to be healthy.
+Now in the second year of a two-year extension, the project objectives are to: (1) Increase use of improved household sanitation; (2) Improve community water supply services; (3) Improve sector governance and policies; (4) Expand the practice of key hygiene behaviors; (5) Leverage public-private partnership investment to magnify the impact of USG funding; and (6) Improve water supply and sanitation infrastructure for schools and health facilities.
+TMG is responsible for the design and implementation of the project’s SBC strategy to facilitate the adoption of key healthy behaviors.

 In Kenya, TMG is working within the CRS-led consortium on the Feed the Future Nawiri Activity to promote sustainable food and nutrition security through research and interventions implemented with national, regional and local stakeholders.
 The project is currently in the first of two phases; during this learning phase, staff are working to shape, target and maximize the effectiveness of the subsequent intervention phase.
 In Phase 1, TMG provides SBC leadership through our Behavior Integration Advisor, on behavior prioritization and formative research.
 The outcome of this work includes mapping pathways to change critical behaviors to prevent and mitigate acute malnutrition in the ASALs, and to determine how to leverage the rich tradition of oral storytelling to reshape the narrative of young child growth and well-being.
 TMG is also contributing behavioral expertise and guidance to the project-wide gender analysis, the Village Graduation pilot and the Milk Matters pilot.
 And TMG is supporting development of the project’s Monitoring, Evaluation and Learning and Continuous Learning and Adaptation efforts by identifying appropriate behavioral metrics for monitoring progress and the ongoing continuous Learning and Adaptation efforts.